ChanthMiao/ghc-wiki-mirror/commentary/rts/storage/gc/CAFs.md

 The heap-allocated closure for `g` has a pointer to its free variable `x`.
-But its info table also has an SRT, and that SRT points to `squares_closure`, becuase the latter is CAFFY.
+But its info table also has an SRT, and that SRT points to `squares_closure`, because the latter is CAFFY.
 So if the `g`-closure is alive, that keeps `squares_closure` alive, and hence keeps alive the list that `squares` has evaluated to.